abdulahiroble/Abdulahiroble/README.md

 - 🌱 I’m learning python at the moment🌱
 - 📚 I like reading manga in my spare time 📚
 - :loudspeaker:  First time speaker :loudspeaker:
-- ✈️ Places I want to visit are Japan :mount_fuji: and Qatar :camel:
+- ✈️ Places I want to visit are Japan 🇯🇵 and Qatar 🇶🇦
 - ⚡ Fun fact: I can beat you in a race :runner: